skagedal/blog.skagedal.tech/_posts/2023-01-01-writing-a-habit-tracker.md

 $  sudo -u postgres createdb hahabit
 ```

 And now we can connect to our new database by just doing `sudo -u hahabit psql`.
 Very nice.
-And we could set up schemas and stuff.
+And then we could set up our database schemas and stuff.
 But I don't want to do it that way, I want to set up the schemas with Flyway migrations.
 Which I want to run from within the Java app.
 So let's set up Java.

 ## Installing Java